 Last weekend was New York Comic Con and I was lucky enough to get down there for two days to pick up a few books and have some fun with friends and colleagues.
 As usual NYCC was a great time, but this was one of the biggest years for pushing my artwork.
 My images were well received and the feedback was great.
 Below, you can review a few of my new portfolio pieces.
 If you are interested in hiring me for an illustration job, please feel free contact me.

-Make sure you check out friends John Sazacklis, Joe Caramagna, Andrew Edge, Franco and Art, Dennis Budd, and Chris Eliopolus if they show up for a signing near you.
+Make sure you check out my friends John Sazacklis, Joe Caramagna, Andrew Edge, Franco Aureliani and Art Baltazar, Dennis Budd, and Chris Eliopolus if they show up for a signing near you.

 Images Copyright 2018 Jason May.
 All rights reserved